-MISSOUR!
-STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DE Primary Registration District No. Registered No. .
-(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 35675 1.
+PLACE OF DEATH Redistration District No. File No....
+Registered No. Primary Registration District No ... ihu H. murre (a) Residence.
+No. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign hirth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
 SEX 4.
-COLOR OR-RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
+COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
 DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
-I MEREBY CERTIFY.
-That I attended deceased from ...I 5A.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
-AGE YEARS If LESS then 1 Момтиз 8.
+5a.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF that I last saw h.
+M. alive on MOU death occurred, on the date stated above, at ....
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) 1860 should HE EAUSE OF DEATH WAS AS FOLLOWS: 7.
+AGE YEARS MONTHS DAYS If LESS than 1 8.
 OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry.
-(SECONDARY) business, or establishment in which employed (or employer)..... ... (dwation)...... yrs. (c) Name of employer 18.
+(SECONDÂRY) business, or establishment in which employed (or employer) .... (duration) yrs. mos. (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH?.....
-11. BIRTHPLACE OF FATHER (CITY OR TOWN) WHAT TEST CONFIRMED DIAGNOSIST.
-(STATE OR COUNTRY) State the DISBASS CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN) ..
-(1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICUPAL.
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATHY.....
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY......
+DATE OF.....
+10. NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTH \State the Disease Causing Death, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-ADDRESS REGISTRAR
+14. BURIAL CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
+ADDRESS